dirkakrid/NetworkConfigSyntax/README.md

 # Network Config Syntax Package for Sublime Text

 This syntax highlighting package should work with any "Cisco-IOS Like" configuration files.

-I will be working on updating it to support Juniper and other configuration file formats.
+There's updates that need to be done to all syntax files.
+I also will need to work on more such as Arista (EOS) or Brocode, Dell (Force-10) and others though most of the Cisco like IOS should work fairly well.

 ### Installing